40 Environmental Conditions to a Better Year-Round Resort

 30. Amphibian Habitats must have 30m setbacks around all fish bearing streams, unless authorized by FLNRO

 31. Old Growth areas must be protected.
 A Management Plan must be developed with FLNRO to protect existing Old Growth where possible, and offset impacts where not possible.
 Note: All base areas and most of the ski trails have been previously logged.
-We have met with FLNRO to discuss options for the small area of Old Growth that may be disturbed for ski trails.
+We have met with FLNRO to discuss options for the small area of Old Growth that may be disturbed.

 32. There must be an Air Quality Mitigation and Monitoring Plan developed in consultation with MOE, Health, and SFN to meet the objectives of the Sea to Sky Air Quality Management Plan,